 - i.
 Camper Tuition is based on residency status with the City of Lakewood. - ii.
-A minimum of \$50 per session for the summer of 2022 for Residents and Nonresidents and are due at the time of registration.
+A minimum of \$50 per session for the summer of 2024 for Residents and Nonresidents and are due at the time of registration.
 This fee must be paid by the parent or caregiver at the time of registration. - iii.
-Tuition Fees for Session A and B are \$725 per session for Resident Campers; Nonresident rates are \$930 per session.
-Due to staffing limitations, sessions may not be prorated.
+Tuition Fees for 2024 Due to staffing limitations, sessions may not be prorated.
 A camper may only receive a prorated refund/reduction in fees if they withdraw from camp.
-See 'withdrawing from camp' below. - iv.
+See 'withdrawing from camp' below. - a.
+Resident Fees: Session A \$750 Session B: \$750 - b.
+Nonresident Fees: Session A \$950 Session B: \$950 - iv.
 Parents/Guardians are responsible for the payment of Camp Paha fees in a timely manner.
 Overdue accounts will cause your camper to be unable to attend camp until the account is made current.
 In the case of overdue accounts, parents will be called and asked not to bring their camper to camp until the account is made current.
 Payment plans are available for setup through Lakewood Recreation.
 Payments must be made through Lakewood Recreation, unless tuition is paid by a 3rd party payer.
-All balances for Session A are expected to be paid by June 1st, 2022 and all balances for Session B are expected to be paid by July 1st, 2022.
+All balances for Session A are expected to be paid by June 1st, 2024 and all balances for Session B are expected to be paid by July 1st, 2024.

-B. Waitlist Information
+v.
+Waitlist Information

-- i.
+- a.
 We try our best to accommodate all campers into Camp Paha.
-However, we must maintain the quality of the program and therefore must limit the number of campers we can accept into Camp Paha. - ii.
+However, we must maintain the quality of the program and therefore must limit the number of campers we can accept into Camp Paha. - b.
 Individuals who are on the waitlist will be notified by phone or email when they have been promoted off the waitlist.
 If the camper profile is incomplete and/or intention of attendance are not communicated within 24 hours of our notification phone call or email or you are no longer interested, we will go to the next name on the waiting list.
 Your prompt communication is appreciated to help ensure your camper's admittance to camp.

-C. Family Meetings
+B. Family Meetings

-- D. For any new families a pre-camp family meeting is required prior to the start of Camp Paha.
-The purpose of this meeting is to discuss goals, gain an understanding of what to expect at Camp Paha, participate in a pre-camp assessment, and to answer any pre-camp questions. - i.
-Open House: An open house for all parents and campers is held during Staff Training week Thursday June 9th 2022.
+i.
+For any new families a pre-camp family meeting is required prior to the start of Camp Paha.
+The purpose of this meeting is to discuss goals, gain an understanding of what to expect at Camp Paha, participate in a pre-camp assessment, and to answer any pre-camp questions. ii.
+Open House: An open house for all parents and campers is held during Staff Training week Thursday June 6th 2024.
 This is an opportunity for campers and their families to visit the Camp Paha location, meet the staff who will be working with the camper and share any information that may support the camper's success at Camp Paha.
 Important information including group contact information and group schedules will be available at this time.
 This will also be your opportunity as a parent/caregiver to speak directly with your camper's counselors.

-E. Enrollment Criteria/Continued Camp Participation
+iii.
+Enrollment Criteria/Continued Camp Participation